MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 )
 ```

-Each assessment event that triggers this rule, will then print the following section in the API response:
+Each assessment event that triggers this rule will then print the following section in the API response:

 ```JSON
 "MerchantRuleOutput": {